Exeed Yaoguang: Powertrain

 The Exeed Yaoguang is powered by a 2.0-litre TGDI turbo engine that produces 261 hp and 400 Nm, mated to a 7-speed wet dual-clutch gearbox.
 The Yaoguang comes in two-wheel and four-wheel drive models, with a WLTC fuel consumption of 7.6L/100 km for urban driving and 8.1L/100 km for highways with the drag coefficient being as low as 0.326Cd.
 The 0 to 100 km/h acceleration time is 8.6 seconds.
-Seven driving modes would be available and a PHEV version will also be launched later.
-The AWD version is equipped with a 3-motor hybrid system, with a 1.5-litre turbo engine producing a maximum output of 105 kW plus the 340 kW from the electric motors, resulting in a combined 445 kW output.
+Seven driving modes would be available and a C-DM PHEV version was launched later.

+The C-DM AWD version is equipped with a 3-motor hybrid system, with a 1.5-litre turbo engine producing a maximum output of 105 kW plus the 340 kW from the electric motors, resulting in a combined 445 kW output.
 The CLTC pure electric range is 182 km with the gearbox being a 3-speed DHT.
 0–100 km/h acceleration is 4.9 seconds.